My first coaching year

-Recently qualified level 2 coach, Pat Byrne, outlines his experience and provides some useful hints for new and existing coaches alike.
+Recently qualified Level 2 angling coach Pat Byrne gives some useful hints for new and existing coaches alike.

-Increasingly, with the ongoing worrying decline in participation in our historic sport, my own club having been going for 150 years, a lot of people have been talking about getting involved and playing their part in reinvigorating the sport through coaching.
+Increasingly, with the ongoing worrying decline in participation in our historic sport, a lot of people have been talking about getting involved and playing their part in reinvigorating the sport through coaching.

 To begin with, you might want to volunteer at a coaching event to get a feel for what it’s all about.
-If you find it suits you, there may be partial coaching bursaries available via Angling Trust or Canal & River Trust; the latter can be contacted be emailing firstname.lastname@example.org
+If you find it suits you, there may be partial coaching bursaries available via the Angling Trust or the Canal & River Trust (email the fisheries and angling team).

-If you do get offered a place on a level one course, my advice is to grab the opportunity with both hands.
-Should you later decide to change your mind, don’t just fail to turn up, for that would be denying another enthusiast the opportunity they would have been looking for.
+If you do get offered a place on a Level 1 course, my advice is to grab the opportunity with both hands.
+Should you later decide to change your mind, don’t just fail to turn up, for that would be denying another enthusiast the opportunity they have been looking for.

-Not everyone achieves the level one qualification, but best I can tell the majority manage it comfortably enough.
+Not everyone achieves the Level 1 qualification, but best I can tell the majority manage it comfortably enough.
 From the time you are informed you have passed, it may take a few weeks for your certificate to be sent to you by Angling Trust.
-You may also be waiting for the results of your DBS check which you need in order to register with Angling Trust.
+You may also be waiting for the results of your DBS check, which you need in order to register with Angling Trust.

 I took the bull by the horns and contacted the Angling Trust to see if there were any events coming up in my area that I could help out at.

 They informed me there was a local event on in a few weeks.
 As this was to be my first event as a coach I was a bit apprehensive.
-Time flew by and the date arrived as did the snow as I headed off to the park lake to meet the organiser.
-We had over 60 people booked in for the event, due to the weather we had lots of no shows but that gave coaches more time with each pupil which is never a bad thing.
+Time flew by and the date arrived, as did the snow, as I headed off to the park lake to meet the organiser.
+We had over 60 people bookeL in for the event.
+Due to the weather we had lots of 'no shows' but that gave coaches more time with each pupil, which is never a bad thing.

-There were four level 2 coaches there that day.
+There were four Level 2 coaches there that day.
 I was able to watch them as they coached.
-We had plenty of time to chat and I gained a lot of information on how things are done.
+We had plenty of time to chat and I gained a lot of knowledge on how things are done.

-Over the next few months I coached on all the events in my area.
-I learnt an awful lot as to how best to coach people; something I had not done much of in my life up until that point.
+Over the next few months I coached at all the events in my area.
+I learnt an awful lot as to how best to coach people, something I had not done much of in my life up until that point.

-During this period, I was accepted on to a level two course which I am pleased to say I passed.
-Not every coach needs to go as far as level 2 but without that qualification you can’t lead on the organisation of an event.
+During this period I was accepted on to a Level 2 course, which I am pleased to say I passed.
+Not every coach needs to go as far as Level 2 but without that qualification you can’t lead the organisation of an event.

-I was lucky as just after I passed level 2 I had a call from John Ellis of the Canal & River Trust asking for a meeting.
+I was lucky, as just after I passed Level 2 I had a call from John Ellis at the Canal & River Trust asking for a meeting.
 We were coming into summer and the Trust wanted to arrange a series of canal taster sessions around Foxton.

 After a quick interview and a check of my CV, I was duly selected to lead the events, nine in total.
 Also, over this time I ran five junior club events in August for the club on our own water.
 I must thank John as I learned such a lot in a short time about the subtle art of canal fishing.
-What follows are a few of the tips from my first years experience of canal coaching that hopefully others will find useful.
+What follows are a few of the tips from my first year's experience of canal coaching, which others will hopefully find useful.

-This is one of the hardest skills to master but we all need to try for the kids booked on at 4.30pm deserves the same chance of success as the one booked on at 10.00am.
+This is one of the hardest skills to master but we all need to try.
+The kids booked on at 4.30pm deserve the same chance of success as the ones booked on at 10am.

-Being new to canal fishing I have learnt that, more often than not, by using small hooks and finer lines, you do get more bites and hence more fish are caught leading to more happy pupils, parents and coaches alike.
-By having the fine elastic set soft, you will still land those bonus fish and that tip, courtesy of Simon Mottram, also stops kids being able to try and yank a big fish out with too much gusto, for if that option exists, it usually ends in tears!
+Being new to canal fishing I have learnt that, more often than not, by using small hooks and finer lines, you do get more bites.
+Hence more fish are caught, leading to more happy pupils, parents and coaches alike.
+By having the fine elastic set soft, you will still land those bonus fish and that tip, courtesy of Simon Mottram, also stops kids being able to try and yank a big fish out with too much gusto.
+If that option exists, it usually ends in tears!

-Perhaps the best way of telling if you have succeeded as a coach is the number of people who come back to further sessions.
-For the real purpose of coaching is to produce long term anglers, not just to collect emails addresses, important as those might be.
-I am pleased to say we saw a heathy proportion of returnees, some of whom quickly became competent enough to represent our club in the national junior canal championships.
+Perhaps the best way of telling if you have succeeded as a coach is the number of people who come back for more sessions.
+The real purpose of coaching is to produce long-term anglers, not just to collect email addresses, important as those might be.
+I am pleased to say we saw a heathy proportion of returnees, some of whom quickly became competent enough to represent our club in the junior, cadet and youth canal angling championships.